isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 * *Other:* All other purposes.

-**Linked Package for Optimization Learnings Carryover:** (Packages with custom optimization goals only) Another package whose historic data will be used as input for optimizing the package.
+**Linked Package for Optimization Learnings Carryover:** (Packages with custom optimization goals only) Another package whose historic data is used as input for optimizing the package.

 **Target:** (Packages with package-level pacing only) The target goal, which is used to track performance.